 The foundation of good maintenance is safe, effective cleaning.
 Always start by checking your manufacturer’s cleaning guidelines.
 Because every mobility aid is designed with specific materials and may have different cleaning requirements.
 Once you’ve reviewed those, gather your supplies and follow this general cleaning routine:

-- Wipe with a soft microfiber cloth to prevent surface damage.
+- The Fabric Choice: Using a soft microfiber cloth to would be sufficient

 You can also use this simple MediDepot Maintenance Checklist as a reference:

-Small steps like these can extend the life of your device and help you feel more confident in its performance every day.
+Small steps like these can extend the life span of your device.

 Quick Daily, Weekly and Monthly Mobility Aid Care Checklist